schemaspy/schemaspy/README.md

 Have a bug or an issue with SchemaSpy?
 [Open a new issue](https://github.com/schemaspy/schemaspy/issues) here on GitHub.

+## Contribution
+Are very welcome!
+And remember, contribution is not only PRs and code, but any help with docs or helping other developers to solve issues are very appreciated!
+Thanks in advance!

 ## Maintained

 SchemaSpy is maintained by [Rafal Kasa](malito:rafalkasa@gmail.com) with SchemaSpy community support please contact with me if you have some question or proposition.